 When I was discharged, the doctor gave me prescriptions for metformin, Tradjenta, and insulin I would need to inject at home.
 I weighed about 325 pounds at the time, and my doctor said I needed to lose a lot of that extra weight.

-Over the years since, I’ve tried a number of different diets to lose weight, including Naturally Slim and a modified Weight Watchers type of program.
-On both of these, I was hungry all the time, which I found to be unsustainable.
+Over the years since, I’ve tried a number of different diets to lose weight.
+On all of these, I was hungry all the time, which I found to be unsustainable.
 I’d start a diet for a month, see no meaningful results, and quit.
 My healthcare providers would tell me that it is difficult to lose weight while on insulin, which made me feel even more helpless.
 All the while, my fast-growing grandkids wanted me to play with them, but I couldn’t keep up.

-I also tried using Livongo to manage my diabetes.
-It didn’t seem to do anything other than help me be aware of my blood glucose numbers through constant testing.
-However, I received no guidance on how to change my behaviors in order to improve those numbers.
+I also tried another diabetes management program, but it didn’t seem to do anything other than help me be aware of my blood glucose numbers through constant testing.
+However, I didn't feel like I received personalized guidance on how to change my behaviors in order to improve those numbers.

 In April of 2019, I received a note from Concordia Plan Services asking if I’d like to try Virta Health, a treatment to reverse type 2 diabetes.
 I thought of what reversal would mean, and everything I thought of had to do with my family.
 When my grandkids want to run around and play, reversal would mean keeping up with them.
 At 67, retirement is just around the corner, and reversal would mean taking trips with my wife.
 We just adopted a rescue dog, and reversal would mean taking her out on walks without running out of steam.